 The Great Wall runs up a steep hill, crowded with people beginning the climb.
 Each step is difficult, as stairs range in height from three inches to a foot and a half, and takes great concentration and focus to reach the next military turret on the wall.

-As we continue upwards, the crowd thin.
+As we continue upwards, the crowd thins.
 After 2,000 steps we reach the second to last turret.
-Drew suggested we return, as we had already used up most of our prescribed time.
+Drew suggests we return, as we've already used up most of our prescribed time.